"...your body tenses, you stop breathing and

-Slye Temp agent Dingo Paddock walked away from rare items recovery specialist Valene Eklund seven years ago to protect her from a deadly organization, but the woman can’t stay out of trouble.
-Valene hasn’t forgiven Dingo for breaking her heart when he disappeared without a word.
-The last thing she’ll allow is for him to interfere with her new client whose contract will dig her out of financial ruin.
-She’s lucked into a deal that only comes along once, but Dingo believes the price is too high – her life - and now the organization he destroyed to keep her safe has returned to exact vengeance on Dingo.
-Getting their hands on the one woman Dingo would walk through fire for?
-Priceless.
+Seven years ago, Dingo walked away from rare items recovery specialist Valene to protect her from a deadly organization, but the woman can't stay out of trouble.
+Valene hasn't forgiven Dingo for breaking her heart when he vanished without a word.
+The last thing she'll allow is for him to interfere with her new client whose contract will dig her out of financial ruin, but Dingo believes the price is too high - her life.
+They mix like oil and water except for when their verbal battles set off sexual combustion.

 Dingo Paddock kept his head down and his shoulders stooped as he swiped a threadbare sleeve across the sweat running into his eyes.
 Nighttime heat turned the layers of too-large, secondhand clothes into a furnace, but he’d chosen them as camo, as well as for mobility in a fight.
 The layers lent him the appearance of the homeless who wore everything they owned.

 Plus, the clothes concealed a Chris Reeve knife, ankle-holstered Glock 42, and a Sig Sauer 226 9mm in a shoulder holster.

 Atlanta sometimes suffered a brittle cold night this late in June, but not this year.
 The temps had shot up over ninety earlier in the day.